We've independently reviewed this article to make sure it's as accurate as we can make it.

 If that’s the case, you need to take a look at the wiring throughout the hot water heater for any signs of nicks.
 You may also want to check loose wire nuts.

-Step #6 Put the Pad Back in Place
+#5 Put the Pad Back in Place

 Make sure it is in place when you let go.
 If it is not firmly in place, you need to adjust it.

 If you think there is something wrong with the insulation, you may need to replace it.
 Fortunately, this installation is relatively durable, and you should not have a lot of issues.

 #6 Put the Door Back

 Simply pick up the door, place it back over the hot water heater, and put the screws back in.
 Make sure you use the same screws you removed from the control panel.

-Make sure the screws are tight before you pull out the screwdriver.
+Don’t forget to make sure the screws are tight before you pull out the screwdriver.
 You do not want the screws to fall out after you put them in the water heater.